google/log4jscanner/README.md

 If you do hit a false positive, please open an issue.

+Note: This scanner purposefully flags the patched versions of log4j for Java 6 and Java 7 as vulnerable (v2.12.3+ and v2.3.1+).

 ## Contributors

 We unfortunately had to squash the history when open sourcing.
 The following